 A funny thing happens when food shortages or extreme price spikes occur: people tend to become rather emotional and some become downright uncivil.
 The first thing that happens afterward usually includes a run to the grocery markets where people buy up and hoard all available food products.
 After that, two different scenarios play out:

 In developed countries, voters raise a huff and the government steps in to provide food relief through rationing until food supplies bought in the international markets bring things back to normal.
-Meanwhile in developing countries, where the government doesn’t have the resources to buy or produce more food for its people, voters start protesting, then they start rioting.
+Meanwhile, in developing countries, where the government doesn’t have the resources to buy or produce more food for its people, voters start protesting, then they start rioting.
 If the food shortage continues for more than a week or two, the protests and rioting can become deadly.

-Flare-ups of these kinds pose a serious threat to global security, as they are breeding grounds for instability that can spread to neighbouring countries where food is better managed.
+Flare-ups of these kinds pose a serious threat to global security, as they are breeding grounds for instability that can spread to neighboring countries where food is better managed.
 However, in the long term, this global food instability will lead to shifts in the global balance of power.

 For example, as climate change progresses, there won’t just be losers; there will also be a few winners.
-In particular, Canada, Russia, and a few Scandinavian countries will actually benefit from climate change, as their once frozen tundra’s will thaw out to free huge regions for farming.
+In particular, Canada, Russia, and a few Scandinavian countries will actually benefit from climate change, as their once-frozen tundras will thaw out to free huge regions for farming.
 Now we’ll make the crazy assumption that Canada and the Scandinavian states won’t become military and geopolitical powerhouses anytime this century, so that leaves Russia with a very powerful card to play.

 Think about it from the Russian perspective.
 It’s the world’s largest country.
-It will be one of the few landmasses that will actually increase its agricultural output just when its surrounding neighbours in Europe, Africa, the Middle East, and Asia suffer from climate change-induced food shortages.
+It will be one of the few landmasses that will actually increase its agricultural output just when its surrounding neighbors in Europe, Africa, the Middle East, and Asia suffer from climate change-induced food shortages.
 It has the military and the nuclear arsenal to protect its food bounty.
 And after the world fully shifts to electric vehicles by the late 2030s—cutting the country’s oil revenues—Russia will be desperate to exploit any newfound revenue at its disposal.
 If executed well, this could be Russia’s once-in-a-century chance to regain its status as a world superpower, since while we can live without oil, we can’t live without food.

 Of course, Russia won’t be able to completely ride roughshod over the world.
 All the great regions of the world will also play their unique hands in the new world climate change will carve out.
 But to think all this commotion is due to something as basic as food!